gitKearney/php7-from-scratch/README.md

-### IF YOU INSTALL MYSQL, ADD THIS TO THE FOLLOWING LINES FROM THIS SCRIPT
+### IF YOU INSTALL MARIADB, ADD THIS TO THE FOLLOWING LINES FROM THIS SCRIPT

     --enable-mysqlnd \
     --with-pdo-mysql=mysqlnd